 Public and private entities are currently moving towards low-carbon hydrogen implementation and other forms of sustainable investment.

-On a national level, the National Development Bank (BNDES) and the Brazilian Central Bank have issued policies to foster decarbonization and development of green projects.
-A new credit line linked to ESG targets offers progressively lower rates to companies that meet recognized climate and social targets.
+On a national level, the National Development Bank (BNDES) and the Brazilian Central Bank have issued policies to foster decarbonisation and development of green projects.
+A new credit line linked to ESG targets offers progressively lower rates to companies that meet recognised climate and social targets.

-A further relevant instrument for green initiatives is incentivized debentures.
+A further relevant instrument for green initiatives is incentivised debentures.
 In 2019, the volume of issued debentures attained a record level of BRL 33.7 billion.
 This momentum was maintained in 2020.
 Infrastructure debentures registered historic growth, primarily driven by the energy sector.
-The Brazilian Federal Government also extended incentives prioritizing financing of key infrastructure projects that proffer environmental and social benefits.
+The Brazilian Federal Government also extended incentives prioritising financing of key infrastructure projects that proffer environmental and social benefits.

 Moreover, the combination of low-price renewable energy and project proximity to port provides fertile ground for green hydrogen, both for generation, export and use in long-haul shipping.

 R&D in hydrogen projects are also favoured by the surge of incentive.
 In addition to fast-track approval for hydrogen R&D, power generation and oil and gas companies are now positioned to heavily invest in hydrogen with the investment obligation existing under governmental contracts.
 As such, this provides valuable cashback for both company and country.